New here? Start with the complete side hustle guide →

 Upload a Profile Photo

 Use your face if you’re building a personal brand, or your logo if you’re going more brand-focused.
-Either works — just make sure it’s clear, high resolution, and recognisable at small sizes.
+Either works — just make sure it’s clear, high resolution, and recognizable at small sizes.

 Avoid abstract images or stock photos.
-Pinterest is a platform built on trust, and a real photo helps with that.
+Pinterest runs on trust, and a real photo helps with that.

 How to Claim Your Website on Pinterest

 Claiming your website does two things.
 First, it verifies to Pinterest that you own the domain your content links to.
-Second, it means your profile photo appears on every pin that links to your site — even pins other people save from your blog.
+Second, your profile photo then appears on every pin that links to your site — even pins other people save from your blog.

-Pinterest prioritises content from claimed domains in search results.
-This is not a small thing.
+Pinterest prioritizes content from claimed domains in search results.
+That’s not a small thing.

 How to Claim Your Website